Texas GOP voting changes on cusp of going to governor

-AUSTIN, Texas (AP) — Texas Republican lawmakers prepared Tuesday to send Gov. Greg Abbott their rewrite of the state’s election laws, with the House approving the package after removing a bipartisan provision to avoid prosecuting voters with felony convictions who were unaware they couldn’t cast a ballot.
+The Senate was expected to pass the bill later Tuesday and send it to Abbott, who has said he will sign it.

+New language sought to add clarity that a person must have known he or she was voting illegally in order to face prosecution.
+But although it had buy-in from the House, it was rejected by Senate negotiators just as the bill was being finalized over the weekend.

-The rebuffed proposal followed backlash to the illegal voting arrests of two Texans who said they did not realize the law prohibits people on parole, probation or supervised released from voting.
+The provision was in response to backlash following the illegal voting arrests of two Texans who said they did not realize the law prohibits people on parole, probation or supervised released from voting.
 Both voters are Black, which intensified criticism amid a broader fight over voting restrictions that opponents say disproportionately impact people of color.

-New rules would have required judges to clearly explain voting prohibitions upon sentencing.

-It must now get final approval in the Senate before going to Abbott, who has said he will sign the measure and could do so in the coming days.
+Lawmakers specifically invoked the case of Crystal Mason, who was sentenced to five years in prison in 2018 for casting a provisional ballot in the 2016 presidential election when she was on probation.
+Her provisional vote wound up not counting, and her case is now on appeal.

+After the full voting bill cleared, the House approved a resolution that “a person should not be criminally incarcerated for making an innocent mistake.”
+It passed 119-4.

 No other last-minute changes were made to a sweeping GOP elections bill that Texas Democrats this summer turned into the most protracted fight in the U.S. over new voting restrictions.
 Nationwide, Republicans have rushed to impose tighter elections laws driven by President Donald Trump’s false claims that the 2020 election was stolen.